crazedVic/vagrant-aurelia/README.md

 You will need to edit the script.sh file and put in your github credentials, otherwise this installation will fail.

+The script installs the Aurelia skeleton project into /vagrant/project, which maps to ./project in your vagrant folder right next to your VagrantFile and script.sh.
+You can edit the skeleton via this folder on your host machine using your favorite editor.

 # MAC/Linux

 This was actually pretty easy, and should work for everyone pretty much without a hitch, as the host system actually supports symlinks that are longer than 160 characters, etc.